JihedChaibi/STM32-with-no-IDE/README.md

 ✪ CMSIS / HAL Drivers (Use your own HAL :sunglasses: )

-✪ GNU Make
+✪ GNU Make (Makefiles)

-✪ GNU Arm Embedded Toolchain
+✪ GNU ARM Embedded Toolchain

 ✪ ST-Link (if you want to flash from the command line)

+✪ CMake (Required to install ST-Link Programming Tool)

 ##